Project-MONAI/model-zoo/models/wholeBrainSeg_Large_UNEST_segmentation/docs/README.md

 |  132 :  Left-TTG---transverse-temporal-gyrus  |

-## Bundle Integration in MONAILable
+## Bundle Integration in MONAI Lable
-The inference pipleine can be easily used by the MONAIlabel server and 3D Slicer for fast labeling T1w MRI images in MNI space.
+The inference pipleine can be easily used by the MONAI Label server and 3D Slicer for fast labeling T1w MRI images in MNI space.

 ![](./3DSlicer_use.png) <br>